Plantago ovata, Desert Indianwheat

 Common Name: Desert Indianwheat

-Also Called: Indian Wheat and Woolly Plantain (Spanish: Pastora, Mumsa)
+Also Called: Indian Wheat, Woolly Plantain (Spanish: Pastora, Mumsa)

 Family: Plantaginaceae or Plantain Family